steveturbek/turbek.com/articles/tangible-interfaces-class.md

 ### Project 2 Media Control Device (Week 3-5)

 Design Brief: Design and make a working object that can control music/video on your laptop or phone.
+[Project details](.html)

 The basic hardware and software will be provided, using Microbit Bluetooth software extension.
 [Sample code](https://makecode.microbit.org/_WwdYaeHUVMe6).

 Your task will be to design the physical form and one or more sensors to make an engaging and innovative experience.